audiophonics/RaspDacMinilcd/README.md

   * moOde Audio 64-bit

+## Read this before you do anything with this code
-* Before you do anything, make sure you are using the LCD version of the RaspDacMini.
+* Make sure you are using the LCD version of the RaspDacMini.
 None of this will work on the previous OLED version (see picture below if you have any doubt).

   ![pick the right device](https://www.audiophonics.fr/img/cms/Images/Blog/distributions_custom/lcd_oled.jpg)